kishor74644/flickrFeeds/README.md

-1.Use a server with windows environment.
+#Use a server with windows environment.
+#use latest version of chrome or mozilla.